smansu4/snake-game/README.md

 - Player score is displayed on the top left (and right if multiplayer) hand corner of window
 - The color theme can be changed during game play

+Development Notes:
+TBD

+### TODOs:
+1. Have menus change theme
+2. How to handle restart screen => use paint or JFrames?
+3. Differentiate player colors
+4. Game over direct back to main menu
+5. High score tracking